 As a private money manager, Shirley Fowler has always been impressed by how Berea handles its finances.
-“I have watched your balance sheets with interest,” she once wrote President John Stephenson, “and I agree with your objectives.
+“I have watched your balance sheets with interest,” she once wrote to president John Stephenson, “and I agree with your objectives.
 As you know, I have admired and supported Berea for years.”
 Tied to her understated admiration is a deep respect for the Berea mission born from personal experience.

 Like many Berea students, Shirley was the first in her immediate family to graduate from college.
 Hard work won her scholarships to Kalamazoo College, which enabled her to attend the University of Michigan and study statistical mathematics.
 Berea’s tradition of making education available to students of limited means resonated with Shirley.
 Soon, she wasn’t just supporting Berea financially.
 She was asking, “What can I do to help?”

-“When you first meet Shirley, you quickly learn how big her heart is,” says Rod Bussey, former Vice President of Alumni Relations and Development, who asked Shirley to serve on the President’s Council and assist the Development Office with fund raising.
-As a volunteer for the College, Shirley accompanied Development staff on calls in Washington D.C., met with Berea students, and hosted luncheons for major donors.
+“When you first meet Shirley, you quickly learn how big her heart is,” says Rod Bussey, former Vice President of Alumni Relations and Development, who asked Shirley to serve on the President’s Council and assist the Development Office with fundraising.
+As a volunteer for the college, Shirley accompanied Development staff on calls in Washington, D.C., met with Berea students and hosted luncheons for major donors.
 “People would ask why I was there,” Shirley remembers.
-“I felt I could offer them a different perspective, as someone who wasn’t employed by the College.”
+“I felt I could offer them a different perspective, as someone who wasn’t employed by the college.”